katewhee/networking-course/_labs/http-server.md

 - Your server must be able to *parse all request types* (`POST`, `PUT`, etc.); however, you only need to service `GET` requests.
 If a request type other than `GET` is received, you must return a `405 Method Not Allowed` response.

-- Your server mut be able to *parse all HTTP headers* in a request.
+- Your server must parse *all* HTTP headers in a request.

 - You are only required to respond with one header, `Content-Length`, which contains the size of the response file.
 You are welcome to support other response headers, such as `Content-Type`, `Last-Modified`, etc.